 Cloud computing has been used by businesses large and small for years, but it is only recently that the technology has entered the mainstream.

 In essence, the cloud simply refers to a network of computers that store and access their data on outside servers.
-These servers can be privately held by a business but are typically run by third-party companies ranging from big names like Google and Amazon to lesser-known groups like Rackspace.
+These servers can be privately held by a business but are typically run by third-party companies ranging from big names like Google and Amazon to lesser-known groups like Rackspace.“The motivation to do this for many businesses is agility, as they can be more efficient with their own data center resources,” said Ken Schneider, vice president of Symantec, a leading Internet security company.
+For businesses, cloud computing makes it more efficient and generally more affordable to store massive amounts of data and to share software and files among employees.

 Consumers, on the other hand, have a slightly different incentive.
 Rather than agility, the operative word for consumers is access.